Arnob2018331024/ActionFigureBank_NextJS_E-commerce_Project/README.md

 ## Technologies Used

+- NextJS
+- NodeJS
-- Reactjs
+- MongoDB
 - Tailwind CSS
-- Nextjs
-- Nodejs

 ## Getting Started

 - First clone the repository to your local machine.
-- Then open it with any IDE.
-- After that open terminal and run 'npm install'.
+- After that open terminal in the cloned directory and run 'npm install'.
 This will download all the packages needed.
 - Then run 'npm run dev'.
+- If the website is not automaticlly opened in default browser look for local host url in the terminal.